sagemath/trac_to_gh/Issue 4588.md

 # Issue 4588: doctest -- get rid of the "feature" where docstrings with require, optional, and package all in them are automatically marked optional

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4588

 Original creator: was